Building a human-like observer using deep learning in an extended Wigner's friend experiment: Simulated experiment with AI

 \subsection{Simulated experiment}

 Because in a real experiment, measuring each qubit pair is treated as an event, our simulation is also event-based to best accommodate the possible error due to a finite \( N \) in a real experiment.
 Specifically, the \( N \) measurements for a given \( (x,y) \) are generated event by event with the probability \( \langle \Psi|I_A\otimes B_b^y|\Psi \rangle \) in the pre-training session, and with the probability \( p^m(ab|xy)=\langle\Psi|A_a^x \otimes B_b^y|\Psi \rangle \) in the subsequent training and output phase.
-Similarly, the output process is also carried out by individually selecting an event with probability \( p^f(b|axy) \).
-The entire simulation is broken down into five steps, represented by different colors of arrows in Fig.\ref{measurement_setup}.
+Similarly, the output process involves individually selecting an event with probability \( p^f(b|axy) \), where \(f\) denotes "fabricate".

+After the pre-training phase is completed, the experiment alternates between the output and training phases.
+Here, we first focus on the output phase, where the AI actively assumes the role of an agent, selecting output events based on its own cognition and decision-making.
+In contrast, the training phase is a standard machine learning process.
+In the first output phase, Bob begins with an initial cognition $p^n(b|axy)$ that the measurements should be \textit{"uncorrelated"} as $\langle \Psi|I \otimes B_b^y|\Psi \rangle$ and aims to "fabricate" a target probability $p^t(b|axy)= p^t(ab|xy)/ p^t(a|xy) $ corresponding to \textit{"correlated measurements"} with a probability $p^t(ab|xy)=\langle\Psi|A_a^x \otimes B_b^y|\Psi \rangle$ in five steps, as shown in Fig.\ref{measurement_setup}.
+Here, $p^n(b|axy)$, with the superscript $n$ indicating "neural network," represents Bob's "cognition" or the expectation encoded by his neural network for the probability in each measurement.
+The probability $p^t(b|axy)$ is the distribution that Bob intends to adjust his data to match, fixed as Born's rule $\langle \Psi|A_a^x \otimes B_b^y|\Psi \rangle$ in our design, with $t$ representing "target."

 Step 1 (orange arrows): Bob and Alice conduct their measurements \( y \) and \( x \) separately; the measurement \( y \) could be performed before \( x \) to ensure it is causally ahead of \( x \).
 For each randomly generated tuple \( (x, y) \), we perform a sufficient number \( N \) of measurements to gather enough data for an accurate statistical calculation of the probability.
 In a different embodiment used as a control group, their measurements can be carried out randomly within a time interval, so statistically, half of Bob's measurements are ahead of Alice's.
 If Born's rule holds strictly, these two scenarios should yield identical results in a real experiment.
-After the measurement is done, all the measured qubits will be destroyed or reset, and the measurement results will be stored in the apparatus, without being immediately reported to Bob.
-This is to ensure that the AI is causally isolated from the measurements, avoiding any possible impact.